top of page

 Key Takeaways

 • North Hollywood, Woodland Hills (Pierce College), Culver City, and Downtown Santa Monica are all designated shuttle pickup locations.
-Residents near these transit gateways should expect significant match-day congestion and parking displacement.
+Residents near these gateways should expect significant match-day congestion and parking displacement.

-officials have said that everything being done for the World Cup sets the foundation for 2028.
+• This summer is the most useful preview Los Angeles will get before the 2028 Olympics.
+Metro officials have said that everything being done for the World Cup sets the foundation for 2028.

 Why I’m Watching This Closely